jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Singleton’s solitary  instances tend to be associated with external dependencies, such as System Clock, File System, Database, etc. Providing a class specific Singleton not only violates encapsulation, it violates a lot of the principles that I championed in the Hexagonal Architecture Series.
 Specifically, applications have direct knowledge and dependency upon externals.

-In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a Factory Method, which addresses this to some degree, but it comes too late.
+In defense of the GoF, they do provide a ___Registry___ example, which looks somewhat like a [Factory Method](https://jhumelsine.github.io/2023/10/07/factory-design-patterns.html), which addresses this to some degree, but it comes too late.
 Singleton’s relatively simple implementation is easy enough to understand, that I suspect many GoF readers read it, understood it, and then didn’t continue reading the rest of Singleton section, which contained more subtle points.

-Substituting [Test Double](https://jhumelsine.github.io/2024/07/02/test-doubles.html) for Singtons can be challenging, especially if writing your Test Doubles.

-Mockito 3.4.0 provided the ability to inject Test Double behaviors into static methods without having to touch the implementation as described in this Mockito Static Method Tutorial.
-Even though Mockito provided this ability, the tutorial adds this [caveat](https://www.baeldung.com/mockito-mock-static-methods#a-quick-word-on-testing-static-methods):
->Generally speaking, some might say that when writing clean object-orientated code, we shouldn’t need to mock static classes. __This could typically hint at a design issue or code smell in our application.__
->
->Why?
-First, a class depending on a static method has tight coupling, and second, it nearly always leads to code that is difficult to test.
-Ideally, a class should not be responsible for obtaining its dependencies, and if possible, they should be externally injected.
->
->__So, it’s always worth investigating if we can refactor our code to make it more testable.__ Of course, this is not always possible, and sometimes we need to mock static methods.

 ## First Design Principle
 Michael Feathers devotes a chapter in [Working Effectively with Legacy Code]( https://jhumelsine.github.io/2025/03/24/legacy-code.html) to the struggles of testing with Singletons.